Montessori Language Program

 When thinking about this example, please note that we do not overlook any vocabulary.
 We do not yet know how much or how little vocabulary the children have acquired.
 We must give them the opportunity to succeed in the requirements of their environment.
 How can this happen if they don’t know the names of the objects we refer to?
 So, we are sure to review the names of everything in their environment: hook, sink, tissue, floor, chair, etc. Often these reviews go very quickly but from time to time we meet the child who proceeds slowly through these often overlooked basics.
 And it is this child we must not miss!

-Step 2: Phonetic Awareness
+Step 2: Phonemic Awareness

 Traditional education demonstrates a somewhat predictable swing between the pedagogical concepts of phonics versus whole language.
 Every few years we hear that a school district or state educational commission is following a phonics based approach and then a few years later we hear that they recommend a whole language approach.
 These concepts swing in and out of favor like the pendulum on a grandfather clock.